coursier/interface/README.md

 Note that all parameters of the inputs and results of these coursier APIs don't necessarily have equivalents in coursier-interface yet.

+Beware that unlike their coursier counterparts, which are immutable, some coursier-interface classes may rely on mutation.

 Missing features are added when they are needed.
 PRs adding missing features are welcome, as long as backward binary compatibility is not broken.
 See [development](#development) for more details about how to proceed.

 ## Development